mityax/gnome-extension-touchup/README.md

 npm run dev-tty
 ```

- - To **rebuild** the extension and **restart** the shell, just click the reload icon in the top bar
+ - To **rebuild and restart**, just click the reload icon in the top bar
  - To **exit** the shell, press `Alt + F2` and type `debugexit`.
+ - To **view logs** in your IDE, use `npm run logs`

 Therefore, a typical development workflow would be to switch between
-the default TTY (the one where your IDE is) and the one you just
-opened the dev shell on.
-Whenever you make changes in your IDE, just
+the first TTY (the one where your IDE is) and the second – whenever you make changes in your IDE, just
-save them and switch back to the second TTY and hit the restart button.
+save them, switch back to the second TTY, and hit the restart button.

 ### Running in a nested shell
 You can also run the extension in a nested instance of Gnome Shell.
 While